Xplor8r/brewery_reviewery/README.md

 [![Brewery Reviewery2](https://img.youtube.com/vi/TDN1bEu64zk/hqdefault.jpg)](https://youtu.be/TDN1bEu64zk)

 # Getting Started
 Fork and clone this repo.
-Then run bundle install to install associated gems, and rake db:migrate to activate your database.
-Deploy the program in your browser by running thin start --ssl.
+Then run bundle install to install associated gems, and rake db:migrate to activate your database, then rake db:seed to fill the database with fake user data.
+Deploy the program in your browser by running rails s.
 Finally, navigate to your https://localhost:3000 in your browser.

 # Contributing
 All bug reports and pull requests are more than welcome on Github at https://github.com/Xplor8r/brewery_reviewery.
 This project is intended to be space that promotes collaboration.
 Contributors are expected to adhere to standard codes of conduct.